Common brass playing faults and how to solve them

 Using the tongue to stop the note.

 Often pupils can use the tongue to stop the note (tut) which makes the note have an overall poor tone quality.
-Always just let the tongue stay low in the mouth after tonguing a note.
+Always just let the tongue stay low in the mouth after tonguing a note unless you are playing a very short note or series of short notes - then you will need to use the tongue to stop the note.

 Pear-shaped notes.

-Note shapes should be solid throughout like bricks - avoid playing notes that are 'pear-shaped' - getting louder and then softer.
+Note shapes in general should be solid throughout like bricks - avoid playing notes that are 'pear-shaped' - getting louder and then softer.
 This gets in the way of smooth legato.

 Problems with high notes

 As you go higher the bottom lip should move slightly inwards and the air stream should get faster (push the air through faster).
 Sides of the lips should be tight.
 High notes need regular practice to improve.
-Avoid having the lips too tightly closed together as they have to vibrate - so try to keep them as open as possible.
+Avoid having the lips too tightly closed together as they have to vibrate - so try to keep them as open as possible even in the high register.

 Problems with low notes